 However, since hospital building projects are often so complicated, EcoXperts with a healthcare specialization can take on many other types of buildings that require the level of expertise they’ve acquired.
 So, it’s easier for them to expand their business even more.

-Once you completed hospital projects, you have the knowledge and competency to do projects in other areas for which we offer specialization programs such as hotels and real estate buildings.
+Once you completed hospital projects, you have the knowledge and competency to do projects in other areas for which we offer specialization programs such as hotels and commercial real estate buildings.
 As you know, we have partners with more than once certification, cross-badging as we call it.
 Healthcare EcoXpert specialists can positively also differentiate themselves even more by going for more than one specialization.

 Healthcare challenges and how healthcare facility projects can help tackle them